 8. Nessy

 Do you want to learn more about dyslexia?
 If so, this is the best platform to learn more about the disease your child is suffering from.
-Moreover, you can find much great reading, writing, and speaking resources to improve your child’s learning ability.
+Moreover, you can find many great reading, writing, and speaking resources to improve your child’s learning ability.
 It is a complete portal for teaching your children with special needs.

 9. Teaching Textbooks